 If a company develops a new shape and size of drug, then there can be challenges around designing and manufacturing new compliant packaging.
 There are a number of companies in the UK developing innovative packaging solutions for pharmaceuticals.
 They are using and developing 3D printing, vacuum forming and CNC (Computer Numerical Control) technologies and techniques to aid in packaging innovation.
 These can include bespoke designs such as those created by Riverside Medical who make use of the ShawPak – a machine offering a thermoforming solution that helps them meet unique packaging needs.

-The development of packaging in pharmaceuticals is a big area of R&D.
+The development of packaging in pharmaceuticals is a big area of R&D. Read more about R&D in plastics.

-Challenges around packaging
+Challenges around pharmaceutical packaging

 There are a number of challenges around packaging that cover the following: